yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 '''Setting up the memory layout'''

-To flash your new firmware you must first understand how the memory is divided into blocks, with the default DLink memory mappings we have:
+To flash OpenWRT onto your DSL-502T modem you must first understand how the Flash memory is divided into blocks, with the default D-Link  firmware our memory mappings are:
 ||||||||<style="text-align: center;">'''Default DLink V2 memory mappings''' ||
 ||Name ||Start ||End ||Description ||
 ||mtd0 ||0x90091000 ||0x903f0000 ||Filesystem ||